kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 TODO(Grisha): add an example.

 **Replayed simulation**.
-In replayed simulation, the data is provided in the same \"format\" and with the same timing than it would be provided in real-time, but the clock type is "replayed clock".
+In replayed simulation, the data is provided in the same "format" and with the same timing than it would be provided in real-time, but the clock type is "replayed clock".

 TODO(gp): Add an example of df with forecasts explaining the timing